truthcoin/www.truthcoin.info/_posts/2016-03-16-private-blockchains.md

 Over in the physical world, disputes are resolved by police officers, lawyers, and judges (or, more routinely, the [credible *threat* of a guilty verdict](http://www.truthcoin.info/blog/contracts-oracles-sidechains/#self-enforcing-contracts)).
 It's slow, expensive, and imperfect.

-Can technology can offer an improvement?
+Can technology offer an improvement?

 [Only for phenomena which are entirely virtual](http://www.truthcoin.info/blog/contracts-oracles-sidechains/#a-fundamental-limitation-cryptolaw-without-cryptopolicehttpswwwyoutubecomvhimyee1fa8start1223end1290version3autoplay1).
 Blockchains have only the power to alter the numbers displayed on a computer screen -- that isn't much, when compared to a court order enforced by men with guns.